2006-2012 Porsche Cayman

 Replacing your factory radio

 The Cayman's stereo isn't insanely hard to work with, and a wiring harness is available.
-The harness also allows you to retain steering wheel controls, warning chimes, etc. Complete, illustrated disassembly instructions can be found in the Crutchfield Research Notes that are included free when you buy your stereo or speakers from Crutchfield.
+The harness also allows you to retain steering wheel controls, warning chimes, etc.

 American International's POR911 dash kit allows you to install a new single-DIN (2" tall) or double-DIN (4" tall) car stereo in your Porsche.
 The kit is available with a black or silver finish, so make sure to pick the one that matches your dash.
 The kit has its own instructions, so pay attention to those when it's time to put the new receiver in the dash.